Self-Referrals

-Physiotherapy: "Physio Direct" self-referral service for neck, back or joint pain, or after an injury: Click here for how to refer.
+"Physio Direct" self-referral service for neck, back or joint pain, or after an injury: Refer online.
 They can also help with male and female urinary urge or incontinence problems.

-Midwifery: As soon as you know you are pregnant, you can self-refer to the midwifery team.
+As soon as you know you are pregnant, you can self-refer to the midwifery team.
 There is no need to speak to a GP unless you have concerns or are on medication or would like further advice.
-You can download a self-referral form here (PDF, 11KB) or ask for a form at reception.
+You can download a self-referral form (PDF, 21KB) or ask for a form at reception.
 Please hand in at the surgery reception when completed.

-Podiatry: You can refer yourself to the podiatry team if you have a long-term health condition, have a foot ulcer or infection, have a bunion, have an ingrown toenail, or you require insoles.
-You can download a referral form here (PDF, 96KB) or ask for a form at reception.
+You can refer yourself to the podiatry team if you have a long-term health condition, have a foot ulcer or infection, have a bunion, have an ingrown toenail, or you require insoles.
+You can download a referral form (PDF, 115KB) or ask for a form at reception.
 Please hand in at the surgery reception when completed.

 If you are experiencing something that makes you feel unsafe, distressed or worried about your mental health you can now contact the FRS by dialling 111 and selecting option 2.
-Watch our short animation here for more information.
+More information here.

-Once signed up, Kooth, users have access to BACP trained counsellors available until 10pm, 365 days a year, peer-to-peer support through moderated forums, and a range of self-help materials, co-written by other young people.
-Any young person aged 11 – 25 with a Cambridgeshire and Peterborough postcode can access the service for free.
-You can watch the new Kooth video here.
+Once signed up, Kooth, users have access to BACP trained counsellors available until 10.00pm, 365 days a year, peer-to-peer support through moderated forums, and a range of self-help materials, co-written by other young people.
+Any young person aged 11 to 25 with a Cambridgeshire and Peterborough postcode can access the service for free.

 Free Condoms By Post call 01480 418 666 or email cambshealthpromotion@tht.org.uk